ElektraInitiative/libelektra/doc/tutorials/install-webui.md

 In order to test API on localhost, you have to start elektrad instance.
 You can do it in two ways:

-- run manually (if you would like to start it manually or you don't have eletrad-web tool installed)
+- run manually (if you would like to start it manually, or you don't have eletrad-web tool installed)

   - `cd libelektra/src/tools/web`
   - `cd elektrad`